How to achieve success in Thai Massage therapy and how to deal with ‘failure’

 - On balance, does our massage work add to our satisfaction in life, to our joy, to our desire to help our fellow human beings?

 - Are there many people whom we helped over the years to feel better, improve their health, and experience some blissful hours because of our work?

-- When we come to the closing point of our life cycle in this body and on this planet, can we say that we truly made a contribution to our fellow human beings, to the well being of our clients, and to the positive energy of our planet?
+- When we come to the closing point of our life cycle in this body, can we say that we truly made a contribution to our fellow human beings, to the well being of our clients, and to the positive energy of our planet?

 I am convinced that most of us in the massage therapy profession will be able to answer “yes” to these questions.

 Choose the view from the highest point – it looks better

 If you look at your massage from this higher vantage point, if you see the bigger picture, you can handle those times when the energy hits a low point.

 The low points will happen because this is the nature of life.
 All we have to do is remember and pay more attention to the high points of the inevitable energy cycles.

 Massage therapy is not just a job, a regulated industry, a clinical process.
 It is a way to build up the positive and loving energy balance of our world.
 I am proud and happy to be part of it, and so can you.

 Please leave a comment and let me know what you think and what your experience is.
 I would love to hear from you.